Narrowboat Stoves: The Burning Questions

 Hamlet Hardy Series Stoves

-Small and compact with a sleek design, the hamlet range of Hardy stoves are ideal for small space living.
+Small and compact with a sleek design, the hamlet range of Hardy stoves is ideal for small-space living.
 They have a more modern feel, which is fine if you want a less traditional look for your narrowboat.

 I know plenty of boaters who reject the "Roses and Castles" look, opting for a minimalist modern style.
 The Hardy fits this bill perfectly.

-They come in sizes and output ranging from 1.5 kW to 5 kW.
+They come in sizes and outputs ranging from 1.5 kW to 5 kW.
 So keeping warm shouldn't be a problem.

 Aga Stoves